mozilla-mobile/fenix/README.md

   ./gradlew clean app:assembleGeckoBetaDebug
   ```

-  Use app:assembleGeckoNightlyDebug to build with the Gecko Nightly version instead.
+  Use an app:assembleGeckoNightlyDebug to build with the Gecko Nightly version instead.

 3. Make sure to select the correct build variant in Android Studio.
 See the next section.

 ### Guide to Build Variants
 We have a lot of build variants.
 Each variant is composed of two flavors.
-One flavor is the version of Gecko to use and the other describes
-which app id and settings to use.
+One flavor is the version of Gecko to use and the other describes which app id and settings to use.
 Here is a description of what each means:

 - **geckoBeta** (recommended) uses the Beta variant of the Gecko rendering engine, which corresponds to the next version of Gecko which will go to production
 - **geckoNightly** uses the Nightly variant of the Gecko rendering engine, which is the version which will arrive after beta and is less stable